dhellmann/pymotw-3/source/asyncio/scheduling.rst

  Scheduling Calls to Regular Functions
 =======================================

-The :mod:`asyncio` event loop can schedule calls to regular functions based on the timer value kept in the loop.
+In addition to managing coroutines and I/O callbacks, the :mod:`asyncio` event loop can schedule calls to regular functions based on the timer value kept in the loop.

 Scheduling a Callback "Soon"